khalilullahalfaath/end-to-end-ML-projects/README.md

 # End-to-end Machine Learning Projects Codebase

 This repository will be customized for my upcoming data science projects based on [this tutorial](https://www.youtube.com/watch?v=Rv6UFGNmNZg&list=PLZoTAELRMXVPS-dOaVbAux22vzqdgoGhG&index=2&pp=iAQB).
 I am using this tutorial to learn how ML projects were used in production.
+For machine learning steps and flow, I read [this book](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/).

 ---

-## Steps
+## Preface

 ### 1. Set up the github repository